sagiv23/ShvilHazhav/README.md

 ### 💊 Medication Management & Safety
 - **Smart Scheduling:** Easily add and manage medication regimens with specific dosages and timings.
-- **Automated Alerts:** High-priority notifications and alarms to ensure no dose is missed.
+- **Automated Alerts:** High-priority notifications and alarms using **AlarmManager** to ensure no dose is missed.
+- **Compliance Tracking:** Log medication intake and monitor adherence over time.
 - **Inventory Tracking:** Real-time monitoring of medication supplies with expiration alerts.

 ### 🧠 Cognitive Training Hub
 - **Online Memory Game:** Engage in 1-on-1 matches or solo practice to strengthen short-term memory and focus.
 - **Math Problems Activity:** Daily arithmetic challenges designed to maintain mental agility and logical thinking.
-- **Progress Tracking:** Monitor game scores and cognitive activity over time.
+- **Data Visualization:** Track daily progress across all activities with visual graphs (Custom Views) and history logs.

 ### 🤖 AI Health Companion
-- **Intelligent Q&A:** An AI assistant powered by Google Gemini (Firebase AI) to answer general health and wellness questions in simple, accessible language.
+- **Intelligent Q&A:** An AI assistant powered by **Google Gemini (Firebase Vertex AI)** to answer general health and wellness questions in simple, accessible language.
 - **Accessibility First:** Designed to provide clear, jargon-free information.
 - *Note: Not a substitute for professional medical advice.*